On longest increasing subsequences in words in which all multiplicities are equal: Gessel's Toeplitz determinant identity and the proof of the main theorem

-where in the last step we used the simple observation that \eqref{cropping} implies that a partition $\lambda$ may give a non-trivial contribution to the integral only if its weight $|\lambda|$ is divisible by $r$.
+where in the last step we used the simple observation that, by \eqref{cropping}, a partition $\lambda$ gives a non-trivial contribution to the integral only if its weight $|\lambda|$ is divisible by $r$.
 The proof is concluded by comparing \eqref{lastline} with the integral representation \eqref{int_A} of $A_{d+1,r}(n)$. \end{proof}